intel/nauta/docs/user-guide/actions/view_user_act.md

 `$ nctl user list`

-Following are example results (not all columns are shown).
+The following are example results (not all columns are shown).

 ![](images/user_list.png)